 The mountain miraculously opened up and the stranger and the children went inside.
 Immediately afterwards it closed up again and neither stranger nor children were ever seen again.
 Now there was great wailing throughout the town and the people could do nothing but commit themselves to God and admit their guilt.
 The town reported this wondrous story in all its correspondence as an eternal reminder and added the right number on the date according to the birth of Christ; on the end, however, they added to the departure of the children in such and such a year.

 It is difficult to piece together any logical story from these accounts, but one can note that the people of Hamelin had a strong belief that children from their town disappeared in the year 1284.
-In fact, even in the 16th century they would note this event, such as when a new gate was built along the town walls.
-At this gate they inscribed the following message: “In the year 1556, 272 years after the magician led 130 children out of the town, this portal was erected.”
+Even in the 16th century they would note this event, such as when a new gate was built along the town walls.
+At this gate they inscribed the following message:

 In The Pied Piper: A Handbook, Wolfgang Mieder provides translations of the various historical accounts of the Pied Piper story, as well as looks at the explanations given to what might have actually happened.
 Some theories suggest that these children had taken part in the Children’s Crusade or were victims of the Black Death.
 Some historians believe the story might have originated with young men from Hamelin who were killed at the Battle of Sedemunder in 1259.
 A more recent theory proposes that these were young people (not necessarily children) who were recruited to move east to Transylvania – in the second half of the thirteenth century many Germans were being persuaded to settle in these new communities.